 MCF-A AGM Minutes

-Please find the latest Military Christian Fellowship of Australia Annual General Meeting minutes here: 2021 AGM Minutes and 2020 AGM Minutes
+Please find the latest Military Christian Fellowship of Australia Annual General Meeting minutes here: 2022 AGM Minutes and 2021 AGM Minutes (please contact the MCF Office if you would like a more detailed edition of the AGM Minutes)

 Toward 2025 doc: MCF Toward 2025 – Final doc – updated March 2022